text-machine-lab/uml_nlp_class_2020/homeworks/homework5/README.md

 # How to upload your code

 Initial setup:
-1. Create a git repository as it was described in _Before you start_ section
+1. Create a git repository as it is described in _Before you start_ section
 1. Connect to cs GPU machine
 1. Clone your git repository (just as you did _Before you start_ section on your local computer)